Paul Miller (Canadian politician): Growing controversies

 In 2018, questions were raised about Miller's future in Ontario provincial politics after a series of allegations of bullying, racist remarks, and abuse of office resources.
 The same year, a voice recording was released that showed Miller criticizing unions for doing more harm than good after it was reported that he had criticized the loyalty of an employee who took parental leave.

 A Human Rights complaint was filed against Miller in April 2018.
 A statement to the Human Rights Tribunal of Ontario claimed Miller regularly displayed sexist, racist and homophobic behaviour.

 In Ontario's 2018 election, Miller was able to claim his 4th victory in his Hamilton East-Stoney Creek Riding with more than 51 percent of the overall vote.

 Expulsion from the NDP

-On March 17, 2022 the party announced he would be disallowed from running in the 2022 Ontario general election and was removed from the party's caucus because he was member of an Islamophobic Facebook group.
+On March 17, 2022 the party announced he would be disallowed from running under the NDP banner in the 2022 Ontario general election and was removed from the party's caucus because he was member of an Islamophobic Facebook group.

 Miller rejected the claims against him and filed a legal suit against the Ontario NDP.
 The $1.3-million breach of contract claim against the NDP, Leader Andrea Horwath and two party officials, filed in a Hamilton court, alleges the Ontario NDP, Horwath and officials Lucy Watson and Michael Balagus, conspired to remove Miller from the caucus by knowingly using a false allegation.

 Miller subsequently announced his intention to run as an Independent in the province's 2022 election.
 He placed fourth, earning 6.7% of the vote and losing to Progressive Conservative challenger Neil Lumsden.